Censure in the United States: Senatorial censures

 The U.S. Senate has developed procedures for taking disciplinary action against senators through such measures as formal censure or actual expulsion from the Senate.
 The Senate has two basic forms of punishment available to it: expulsion, which requires a two-thirds vote; or censure, which requires a majority vote.
 Censure is a formal statement of disapproval.
 While censure (sometimes referred to as condemnation or denouncement) is less severe than expulsion in that it does not remove a senator from office, it is nevertheless a formal statement of disapproval that can have a powerful psychological effect on a member and on that member's relationships in the Senate.

 In the history of the Senate, 10 U.S. Senators have been censured, the most famous being Joseph McCarthy.

 Their transgressions have ranged from breach of confidentiality to fighting in the Senate chamber and more generally for "conduct that tends to bring the Senate into dishonor and disrepute".

 House censures

 The House of Representatives is authorized to censure its own members by the scope of United States Constitution (Article I, Section 5, clause 2).
 In the House of Representatives, censure is essentially a form of public humiliation carried out on the House floor.
 As the Speaker of the House reads out a resolution rebuking a member for a specified misconduct, that member must stand in the House well and listen to it.
 This process has been described as a morality play in miniature.

-In the history of the House, censure has been used 24 times, and most of the cases arose during the 19th century.
-In the modern history of the United States House Committee on Standards of Official Conduct (since 1966), censure has been used seven times.
+Most cases arose during the 19th century.
+Censure has been successful 26 times.
+In the modern history of the United States House Committee on Standards of Official Conduct (since 1966), censure has been successful nine times.